The Breaking Barriers Program

 An integrated approach to service delivery across our shelter, housing and drop-in programs.

-- Hygiene Products
+- Hygiene products

-- Legal support services
+- Obtaining legal support services

 Health and Wellness

 Health & Wellness case managers are dedicated to helping our clients improve their physical health, mental health and overall wellbeing.
 Whether it is a client with a substance use disorder that needs stabilization or a client who needs a dental appointment – the Health & Wellness team works closely with the client to heal and strengthen their mind, body and spirit.

 Working with the Health & Wellness case managers, clients can access services, programs, referrals and resources such as:

 - Harm Reduction supplies and information.